raikoho/Web-Testing-Cheat-Sheet/Privilage Escalation (medium)/HTTP Host header attacks.md

 2) Notice that /admin can be accessed by local users..
 3) Change the Host header to localhost and send the request.

-## Host header authentication bypass

-1) Go to the /robots.txt and observe that there is an admin panel at /admin.
-2) Notice that /admin can be accessed by local users..
-3) Change the Host header to localhost and send the request.

 ## Web cache poisoning via ambiguous requests (x-Cache-hit)

 1) Exploit server -> and create a file at `/resources/js/tracking.js` containing the payload `alert(document.cookie)`.